ReaperOAK/KCAdashboard/src/pages/student/docs.md

 pages/student/
-  ClassroomDetails.js    # Shows details of a classroom for students ClassroomPage.js       # Main classroom page for students FeedbackHistory.js     # Displays feedback history for students LeaderboardPage.js     # Shows leaderboard for students QuizDetailPage.js      # Detailed view of a quiz QuizHistoryPage.js     # Shows quiz history for a student
+  ClassroomDetails.js    # Shows details of a classroom for students ClassroomPage.js       # Main classroom page for students FeedbackHistory.js     # Displays feedback history for students (see teacher modals for details) LeaderboardPage.js     # Shows leaderboard for students QuizDetailPage.js      # Detailed view of a quiz QuizHistoryPage.js     # Shows quiz history for a student